kwarc87/addressIntegrationPlugin/README.md

-# j.query.address-integration
+# jquery.address-integration

 ## Overview
-This plugin allows user to search the best match of given piece of address using google maps API and fill the form fields with found geographical data.
+This plugin allows user to search the best match of given piece of address (especially zip code) using google maps API and fill the form fields with found geographical data.
 For example if user typed "12345" (which is postal code) in specify input, plugin can populate country, state, city and street in specify fields (given in options).

 ## Usage
 First, you have to include the [jQuery](http://jquery.com/) and [jQuery throttle / debounce](http://benalman.com/projects/jquery-throttle-debounce-plugin/).